dimazest/flock/readme.md

 doc2vec takes labeled documents as in input.
 In our case, documents are tweets and labels are any metadata we could come up with.
 The labels could be:

-* tweet id, because the documents need to have a unique identifier
+* ✓ tweet id, however it's not unique!
-* hashtags
+* ✓ hashtags
-* user name of the author
+* ✓ the screen name of the author
 * user mentions
 * URLs that are in the tweet
   It ight be a good idea to split an url to several parts, so https://www.theguardian.com/travel/2016/aug/03/10-best-outdoor-swimming-holidays-around-world-italy-france-greece becomes: